QUICK FACTS about the Physical Therapy Department at Munroe-Meyer Institute

 - Motion laboratory originated in 1995; Pediatric residency program in 2010; graduate training program and Sensorimotor Learning Laboratory in 2010.

-- 7 ABPTS Board Certified Pediatric Physical Therapy (PT) Specialists; 2 RESNA Certified Assistive Technology Professionals; 2 certified Car Seat Specialists; 3 certified in Aquatic Therapy.
+- 10 ABPTS Board Certified Pediatric Physical Therapy (PT) Specialists; one RESNA Certified Assistive Technology Professional; 2 certified Car Seat Specialists; 2 certified in Aquatic Therapy.

-- 18 PTs provide services to about 800 children age birth to 21 in Omaha and Bellevue Public School Districts; 5 provide services at Children’s Respite Care Center
+- 17 PTs provide services to about 800 children ages birth to 21 in Omaha and Bellevue Public School Districts;

 - NICU developmental consultations at Nebraska Medicine and Methodist Women’s Hospital.